Supreme Court blocks student loan forgiveness: What should borrowers do now?

 If you have any questions regarding your student loans or are looking into different payment options, now is the time to talk to your servicer.

-The Department of Education puts the lack of staffing on inadequate funding from Congress, while opponents say the department has wasted the money on other issues.
+The Department of Education blames the lack of staffing on inadequate funding from Congress, while opponents say the department has wasted the money on other issues.

 To avoid the extremely long waits on the phone lines, borrowers are advised to call now to get their information updated and plans for repayment solidified.